A job I sometimes daydream about as I'm logging miles on my runs is Experience Designer at Tracksmith.

 If you don't know Tracksmith, they're a New England running brand with an aesthetic that's a bit vintage, a bit classical, but with a modern, minimalist edge.
 Think wool singlets and split shorts that wouldn't look out of place in a 1970s marathon, but designed for today.
 They're based in Boston, about two hours from me.

-Why it might never happen: They're already doing well, so they might not need me.
+To keep my feet on the ground, I always end these dream job posts with "why it might never happen": Since they're already doing great work in this space, they might not need me.
 And if they do need me in Boston or at events, I'm looking at a two-hour-plus commute.
 I wouldn't be able to go into the office more than a couple times a month, which might not be enough.
 Still, they seem like a smart bunch, so they might be able to work with me on these hurdles (no pun intended).